 A full-service restaurant and grill serving the entire community will open at the corner of Lancaster and Ithan avenues in fall 2019.
 The Refectory, a partnership between Villanova University and Zavino Hospitality Group, will provide a gathering space for students, faculty and staff, alumni, visitors and neighbors, and will serve updated American classics in a sophisticated, family-friendly atmosphere.
 Parliament Espresso and Coffee Bar, a café serving grab-and-go options adjacent to the restaurant, will also open this fall.

-Construction began in spring 2018 on the Performing Arts Center.
-Scheduled to open in 2020, the facility will unite the University’s artistic community under one roof, enriching Villanova’s campus and enhancing opportunities across disciplines.
+Scheduled to open in early 2020 and host its first performances in the fall, the Performing Arts Center will unite the University’s artistic community under one roof, enriching Villanova’s campus and enhancing opportunities across disciplines.
 Serving as home to the Villanova Theatre program, as well as other music, performance and dance activities, it will provide a destination where students, faculty, parents, alumni and members of the local community can share their passion for the arts.

 The new center will feature state-of-the-art performance spaces, including a 400-seat proscenium-style theater and a Courtyard Theater, classrooms to support education and artistic innovation, a dance studio and costume and scenery shops.

-The opening of the new pedestrian bridge was a major milestone this year.
+Connecting the University’s main campus and the residence hall communities at The Commons and on South Campus, the new pedestrian bridge spanning Lancaster Avenue opened in spring 2018.
 The elevated walkway extends from the Villanova Station on SEPTA’s Norristown High Speed Line to the newly expanded plaza in front of St. Thomas of Villanova Church.

 Questions and comments are welcomed.